NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 License required: Yes

-General contractors in Michigan must hold either a Residential Builder or Maintenance & Alteration (M&A) Contractor license, issued by the Department of Licensing and Regulatory Affairs (LARA).
+General contractors in Michigan must hold either a Residential Builder or Maintenance and Alteration (M&A) Contractor license, and they’re both issued by the Department of Licensing and Regulatory Affairs (LARA).
 A license is required for any residential or mixed-use project valued at $600 or more.

-Applicants must complete a 60-hour prelicensure education course approved by LARA and pass a state exam covering both trade knowledge and business and law.
-Commercial contractors are regulated locally and should verify licensing and permit requirements with the city or county where they operate.
+Applicants must complete a 60-hour prelicensure education course approved by LARA, and they must pass a state exam covering both trade knowledge and business and law.
+Commercial contractors are regulated locally.
+They should verify local licensing and permit requirements with the city or county where they operate.

 Required business insurance in Michigan: